MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/register-web-hook.md

 ### Execution mode and debugging your WebHook registration

-Your choice in registering the WebHook changes the experience you will have when debugging if things don’t work.
+Your choice in registering the WebHook changes the experience you will have when debugging if things don't work.

 #### Asynchronous mode
 When you use asynchronous execution mode a System Job (asyncoperation) will be created to capture the success or failure of the operation.
 Choosing to delete the System Job when it succeeds will save you database space.